BNK48 discography

-The discography of BNK48 consists of nine singles and three studio albums.
+The discography of BNK48 consists of sixteen singles and four studio albums.
 The major singles have title tracks that are sung by a selection of the BNK48 members, called senbatsu (選抜; "selection").
 The songs are covers of the Japanese songs originally recorded by AKB48, the sister group of BNK48, with the Japanese lyrics translated into Thai.
-And it's the original song with permission from Vernalossom.
+And it's the original song with permission from Superball.